What you need to know about this course

 - I run a very adaptive (read: sometimes upredictable) and very active-learning, participative, classroom.
 Students are active in their learning and supportive of one another.
 Participation is key.

 - I expect you to learn outside class.
 Much material will not be lectured, because in-class time is better used in other ways.
-The Boulder Faculty Assembly has made a motion (BFA-X-M-9-0105) that “An undergraduate student should expect to spend approximately 3 hours per week outside of class for each credit hour learned.”
+The Boulder Faculty Assembly has made a motion (BFA-X-M-9-0105) that “An undergraduate student should expect to spend approximately 3 hours per week outside of class for each credit hour earned.”
 That’s 9 hours outside class each week.

 We are learning skills, not material.
 The only path to mastery is practice (think sports or foreign languages), and this course is designed to provide a support system for copious practice.
 You will be challenged in many ways you’re not used to from previous math classes.